nchavez1/classes/class-04/README.md

     x = 0;        // x = 0, i = undefined;
     i = 1;        // x = 0, i = 1;
     x = 2 * i;    // x = 2, i = 1;
-    (x == 2 * i)  // true     (because of the previous statement and the sequence leading up to it) ++i           // x = 2, i = 2;
+    (x == 2 * i)  // true
+    ++i           // x = 2, i = 2;
-    (x == 2 * i)  // false    (1
+    (x == 2 * i)  // false

 Instead of variable assignment, reactive programming uses variable definition.
 In observable, this mean that if we define one cell with the line `x = 2 * i`, (x == 2 * i) is always true, regardless of the value of `i`.
 You may not think you've done reactive programming before, but spreadsheets work this way.
 Time for a demo so we can explore some of the implications.

-1. Open a new Observable notebook and create a cell containing the following line:
+1. Open a new Observable notebook and create a cell with the following line:

         x = 2 * i;

     If you run the cell, you get a runtime error because `i` is not defined.

-2. Create another cell with the following:
+2. Create another cell with this line:

         i = 1;